dyle71/hcs-logger/README.md

 * `Sink`: This is anything a event goes to.
 While working on an event, each `Sink` object uses a
 * `Formatter`: This class prepares the final output.

+After an installation you'll find a doxygen documentation in your usual `doc` folder, which provides more details.

 ### Events